loelschlaeger/ino/README.md

 [Please file an
 issue](https://github.com/loelschlaeger/ino/issues/new/choose).

-## Related `R` packages
+## Related R packages

 - The [{trackopt} package](https://CRAN.R-project.org/package=trackopt)
-  tracks parameter value, gradient, and Hessian at each iteration of numerical optimizers in `R`.
-This can be useful for analyzing optimization progress, diagnosing issues, and studying convergence behavior.
+  tracks parameter value, gradient, and Hessian at each iteration of numerical optimizers in R. This can be useful for analyzing optimization progress, diagnosing issues, and studying convergence behavior.

 - The [{optimizeR}
   package](https://CRAN.R-project.org/package=optimizeR) provides a
-  unified object-oriented framework for numerical optimizers in `R`.
+  unified object-oriented framework for numerical optimizers in R.
   Allows for both minimization and maximization with any optimizer, optimization over more than one function argument, measuring of computation time, setting a time limit for long optimization tasks.